Karthikeya172001/cultural-ip-vault/README.md

 # 🎨 Cultural IP Vault

 Preserving and Tokenizing Traditional Art using **AI + Blockchain** on the **Andromeda Operating System (aOS)**.

+---

 ## 🌍 Overview

-Cultural IP Vault is a decentralized application that allows artists and curators to:
+**Cultural IP Vault** is a decentralized application that enables artists, curators, and cultural organizations to:

-- Upload traditional artwork (e.g., Kalamkari, Madhubani, Warli)
+- Upload traditional artwork (e.g., **Kalamkari**, **Madhubani**, **Warli**)
-- Automatically generate metadata using AI
+- Automatically generate descriptive metadata using AI
-- Simulate minting the artwork as an NFT on Andromeda’s CW721 ADO
+- Simulate minting the artwork as an NFT on **Andromeda’s CW721 ADO**
-- Visualize royalty distribution using a Conditional Splitter ADO
+- Visualize royalty distribution with a **Conditional Splitter ADO**
-- Prepare for on-chain publishing to protect cultural heritage
+- Prepare for on-chain publishing to safeguard cultural heritage

 ---